Daniela-6D8/match_tutorial_tasks/launch_file_tasks/task_04/README.md

 # Task 04

+***Try to solve this task on your own and do not look at the solution until you have completed this task!***

 Create a launch file that spawns three MiR200 robot platforms in the "big_square" map.
 Each robot should have it's own namespace.
 Spawn the robots in the following positions:

 mir1: (0/0.5/0)